Make Your Band More Competitive For Music Festivals

 More Dos and Dont's For Getting Booked at Festivals

-- DON'T pay to play a festival.
-This includes festivals that want you to buy tickets to resell to fans yourself.
-Nope, no way, no how.
-PLEASE.
+Be wary of paying to play at a festival.
+The organizers will want you to buy tickets to resell to fans with little or no compensation.